 Bastien is a young man who changed my life when I shook his hand for the final time.
 He holds me to account when I've lost my way.
 He shows me beauty when I have my eyes closed.
 He speaks through the grandeur of the Black Cockatoo over landscapes of silence and solitude.
 Bastien said before his final operation 'love life, don't waste it'.
+Find Ya Feet is driven by the man he was.
 His mother Clare tells their story......

 In May 2011 our son Bastien Joseph Madrill also known as Bas to his family and mates, woke up complaining of groin pain.
 Bas was 15years old, his two sisters Michaela 11 years old and Alexis 7 years old at the time.
 Bas was playing rugby that morning and we questioned if he could play.
 But knowing his love for rugby, surfing and skateboarding we knew not playing that day was not an option, he was playing at that was that.
 How was I surprised, nothing would keep Bas away from the things that made him happy and feel alive.
 That was Bastien’s attitude forever and always.
 He was always out enjoying life and all it had to offer.